Total Eclipse of the Heart: Critical reception

 Mike DeGagne from AllMusic retrospectively described "Total Eclipse of the Heart" as "one of the finest ballads ever to hit radio."
 He noted the "lush instrumentation" and said that Tyler's voice "produced the perfect type of 'desperate lovelorn' effect to suit the romantic lyrics."
 He described Roy Bittan's piano playing as "dreamy" and described Tyler's voice as "wonderfully gritty."
 Donald A. Guarisco, also from AllMusic, retrospectively reviewed Faster Than the Speed of Night and noted the song as an "epic ballad", describing the whole album as "rock at its most melodramatic."
 Jim Beviglia from American Songwriter said that Tyler's raspy vocals helped to legitimize the "melodrama inherent in the lyrics," and described the song as a "garment-rending, chest-beating [and] emotionally exhausting ballad" that suits the throes of a turbulent relationship.

 Impact

 In a 2013 UK survey, the song came first in a list of most popular songs to sing in the shower, above songs by Justin Bieber, Robbie Williams, One Direction and Elton John.
 In 2015, the song was voted by the British public as the nation's third-favourite 1980s number one in a poll for ITV.

-The song's lyrics compare an ended romance with an eclipse.
-The song often receives publicity during solar eclipses and lunar eclipses.
-"Total Eclipse of the Heart" received substantial media attention during the solar eclipse of 20 March 2015.
-Tyler's version received a 214% increase of Spotify streams throughout the day.
+Due to the song's lyrics comparing an ended romance with an eclipse, it often receives attention during solar and lunar eclipses.
+During the solar eclipse of 20 March 2015, Tyler's version received a 214% increase of Spotify streams throughout the day.
 A similar impact was experienced during the solar eclipse of 21 August 2017, when Nielsen Music reported a 503% increase in record sales.
 Around that time, the song hit number one on the iTunes chart.

+The song again reached No. 1 on the iTunes sales chart in the US during the solar eclipse of 8 April 2024.
+In the following week, Tyler re-entered the Billboard Artist 100 chart at No. 79, and "Total Eclipse of the Heart" entered the LyricFind Global chart at No. 25, the Canadian Digital Song Sales chart at No. 9, and the US Digital Song Sales Chart at No. 5.